-Application-aware processing is Veeam's proprietary technology based on Microsoft VSS.
+Application-aware processing is the Veeam technology based on Microsoft VSS.
 Microsoft VSS is responsible for quiescing applications on the VM and creating a consistent view of application data on the VM guest OS.
 Use of Microsoft VSS ensures that there are no unfinished database transactions or incomplete application files when Veeam Backup & Replication triggers the VM snapshot and starts copying VM data to the target.
 For more information about Microsoft VSS, see Microsoft Docs.

 Application-aware processing for Microsoft Windows Server versions is supported by corresponding versions of VMware vSphere (see this VMware KB article).
 To use application-aware processing, you must have VMware Tools and the latest updates installed on the VM guest OS.